Last updated 21st August, 2024

-Want to learn more about pest control costs?
+Want to learn more about pest control prices?

-Read this detailed pest control prices guide that covers all you need to know about pest control including the different services on offer (such as house fumigation), cost of materials, labour and time frames.
+Read this detailed pest control cost guide that covers all you need to know about pest control including the different services on offer (such as house fumigation and mice removal), cost of materials, labour and time frames.

-On average, you can expect to pay between £50 - £215 for pest removal services.
+On average, you can expect to pay between £50 - £215 for home pest control services.

 Check it out below!